Mission of NCCAT

 Types of access

-Early access to NCCAT will primarily provide access to high-end cryoEM instrumentation (TFS Titan Krios/Gatan K3 time).
-As NCCAT scales up operations other access categories will be brought online.
+Access to NCCAT will primarily provide access to high-end cryoEM instrumentation (TFS Titan Krios/Gatan K3 time).
+Other access categories may be brought online if it fits within our mission based on the community needs.

 Our complete access categories are as follows: